Esri/geodev-hackerlabs/README.md

 Here's how to get started:

-1. **Sign up for a free [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/)** - With the subscription you can download software, register apps, import data, create new services, store maps and other content, perform spatial analysis and more.
-If you have an ArcGIS Organizational account, you can use that as well, but please note that [Free public accounts](https://geonet.esri.com/groups/geodev/blog/2014/10/15/help-i-cant-get-into-developersarcgiscom) cannot be used.
+1. **Sign up for a free [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/)** - Your subscription allows you to download software, register apps, import data, create new services, store maps, perform spatial analysis and more.
+If you already have an [ArcGIS Organizational subscription](http://www.arcgis.com/features/plans/pricing.html), you can use that too, but please note that [free public accounts](https://geonet.esri.com/groups/geodev/blog/2014/10/15/help-i-cant-get-into-developersarcgiscom) will not work.

-2. **Start the labs** - The labs are divided into three sections that you can complete at your own pace.
-You can follow them in order or just choose the ones you want to complete.
-You can use the data we provide or use your own.
-If you want to code, dig into APIs and SDKs from Esri or the open source projects.
-If not, you can still build apps using Esri's templates and builders.
-You might find it helpful to follow the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs) that help to guide you through the labs.
+2. **Start the labs** - You can complete the labs in order or just pick and choose the ones you want to do.
+It will be easiest to use the data we provide, but you feel free to substitute with your own data and augment the steps where necessary.

 3. **Share your work** - This is 100% optional, but as you are going through, feel free to [share your work](#want-to-share-your-work) with others participants!